olesyapro888/Cryptocurrencies_Analysis_Unsupervised-ML_scikit-learn_PCA_K-means/README.md

 ![image](https://user-images.githubusercontent.com/68247343/139560415-d1495396-88ca-4b23-a346-47821be60ad3.png)

-So, on the last plot it appears Two clusters are overlapping and not quite forming the distincts groups.
-They look not okay because sof some data points mixed in the middle a lot.
+So, on the last plot it appears two clusters are overlapping and not quite forming the distincts groups.
+They look not okay because of some data points mixed in the middle a lot.